pytorch/serve/examples/Huggingface_Transformers/Image_classification_docker/README.md

 ## Managing registered models

-Run the following commands to check the registered models :
+Running the following commands to check the registered models :
 ```
 curl http://127.0.0.1:8081/models/